FedorZaytsev/btt_preset/README.md

 This preset has a basic support for Y.Music.
 It can:
 * Play/Pause
 * Show current track
-* Swipe left/right to next/previous track
+* Swipe 2 fingers left/right to next/previous track

 However, there are some limitations: